SimmonsRitchie/business-days-js/readme.md

 ### Usage

-Inititalize businessDays object with a U.S. state in two-letter format.
+First inititalize businessDays object with a U.S. state in two-letter format.

 ```
 import businessDays from "business-days-js";